bartwesselink/dbl-visualization/src/opengl/documentation.md

 # Private subroutines

 - `private drawQuadImpl(x1: number, y1: number, x2: number, y2: number, x3: number, y3: number, x4: number, y4: number, fill: boolean, line: boolean, fillColor: number[], lineColor: number[]): void`
-Draws the quad specified by the 4 sets of coordinates and the given colors and the specified regions. `x1` and `y1` specify the upper right corner of the quad, `x2` and `y2` specify the upper left corner of the quad, `x3` and `y3` specify the lower right corner of the quad and `x4` and `y4` specify the lower left corner of the quad.
+Draws the quad specified by the 4 sets of coordinates and the given colors and the specified regions.
+The meaning of the x and y coordinates is depended on the values of the `line` and `fill` variables.
+If `fill` is true then `x1` and `y1` specify the upper right corner of the quad, `x2` and `y2` specify the upper left corner of the quad, `x3` and `y3` specify the lower right corner of the quad and `x4` and `y4` specify the lower left corner of the quad.
+If `fill` is false and `line` is true then `x1` and `y1` specify the upper right corner of the quad, `x2` and `y2` specify the upper left corner of the quad, `x3` and `y3` specify the lower right corner of the quad and `x4` and `y4` specify the lower left corner of the quad.
 The `fill` boolean denotes whether or not to fill the quad with the given color.
 The `line` boolean denotes whether or not to draw a line around this quad.
 The `fillColor` is the color used to fill the quad.
 The `lineColor` is the color used to draw the line around the quad, if `line` is set to true and this is set to `null` the `fillColor` will instead be used to draw the line.